 Your attorney can call your lender and determine precisely how much you owe the lender.
 If you can pay that full amount, the attorney will contact your lender immediately.
 They will make an offer for you to pay the full amount in arrears (the payment amount you are behind) and your next mortgage payment due in a timely manner.
 In return, they will ask that the lender end the foreclosure process.

 For instance, if the amount in arrears is $3,000 on a mortgage payment of $1,000 per month, you must be able to fully pay the lender $4,000 (the $3,000 past due and the next due mortgage payment of $1,000) immediately.
-It would be best if you considered the impact this may have on other bills before your lawyer makes this offer to the lender.
+It would be best to consider the impact this may have on other bills before your lawyer makes this offer to the lender.
 Also, be sure that you are prepared to continue and pay the standard monthly mortgage from now on.

 Get on a Payment Plan